Redevelopment efforts finally bringing new life to downtown Niagara Falls

 As part of the redevelopment, the city will get its first brewery.
 Hammer & Crown Brewing Co. will be on street level in a commercial space that was formerly Rust Bar and Café Et Cetera.
 Its 1920s-era bar will be restored to its full glory and beer will be brewed on the premises.
 It's slated to open sometime next year.
 The other commercial space next door is already operating as an established pizzeria with Donatello's Restaurant.

-"Tourists, one of the first places they look for is a brewery," said Laura Magee, a spokesperson for USANDC.
+"Tourists, one of the first places they look for is a brewery," said Laura Magee, a spokesperson for USA Niagara Development Corp.

 "There's a definite desire for these downtown apartments," said Jason Zona, a partner at Cataract.
 "People might not believe it, but people want nice apartments downtown and they don't mind paying."